stevenmburns/XyceBuild/README.md

 # Run Xyce Regression

-Copy the Xyce_Regression tarball to this directory Build a new image layer because we need python and numpy.
+Build a new image layer because we need python, numpy and scipy.

 ````
 docker build -t xyce_regression -f Dockerfile.regression .
 ````

 Copy the Xyce_Regression tarball `Xyce_Regression-6.10.tar.gz` to this directory.

 ````